||09:15 - 16:45

 What else do I need to know?

-This course is validated by University of Worcester (UW) and operates under UW Academic Regulations.
-Some UW staff teach parts of the course and make use of facilities at the UW campus but most of the course is delivered at Pershore.
-Come and see us at Pershore College at one of our Open Events - further information is available on our website.
+This course is validated by University of Worcester (UW) and operates under UW Academic Regulations, although the course is delivered at Pershore campus by expert Pershore College staff.
+Come and see our newly refurbished classrooms and glasshouse at Pershore College at one of our Open Events - further information is available on our website.

 ‘Horticulture’ covers a wide range of activities and involves the undertaking of practical tasks.
 There is an expectation that learners will have a reasonable level of fitness.
 If a learner is in any doubt about the course details, they should discuss their concerns with the course tutor before they enrol.

 Practical tools and equipment will be provided but you will require steel toe-capped footwear, overalls and waterproof clothing, a range of which is sold by the College Plant Centre.

 There may be opportunities to take additional qualifications, which may include Certificates of Competence, for which there will be a charge.